thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Chapter02.md

 ---
-title: "Harry Potter - Nephilim: Chapter 2"
+title: "Chapter 2"
 date: 2022-02-14T23:32:49-05:00
-weight: 1
+weight: 2
-bookComments: false
-bookSearchExclude: true
-# bookHidden: false
-# bookToc: true
-type: "docs"
 ---

-# Harry Potter - Nephilim

-## Chapter 2

 Harry's prioritisation of the spiritual over the physical exposed him to his mother's love; it also exposed him to Voldemort's hate.
 On the whole though,